 - Be available on at least a part-time basis, for no less than two months.

-Selection will be made without regard to considerations of race, creed, color, national origin, religion, marital status, sexual orientation, or handicap.
+Selection will be made without regard to considerations of race, creed, color, national origin, religion, marital or parental status, sexual orientation, or disability.
 Volunteer assignments are strictly unpaid and without financial compensation.
-No federal government liability is assumed.
+No federal government liability is assumed

 How to Apply